Lore09/Kiratech-DevOps-challenge/README.md

 ### Application deployment

-The application i chose to deploy is Jenkins, a tool for used for managing CI/CD pipelines and for other devops tasks.
+The application i chose to deploy is Jenkins, a tool used for managing CI/CD pipelines and for other devops tasks.

 The application has to be deployed via helm in the `kiratech-test` namespace